Caravans and trailers - towing in the UK and abroad

 What essential checks should I do before towing?

-Towing is a useful and fun way to travel, however, before you set off, you should ensure that you have made some essential checks:
+Towing is a useful and fun way to travel, but before you set off, you should make sure that you've done some essential checks:

 • Close gas taps and lift connectors off the gas bottle(s)